 The global municipal bond market is a worth an amazing US$ 3.8 trillion a year.
 As one might imagine the owners of these bonds are highly motivated in wanting to protecting their investments.

-Growing awareness of climate and geopolitical risks in the form of rising sea levels, floods and wildfires and their impact on the value of bonds is driving new ways to assess these new risks.
+Growing awareness of climate risk in the form of rising sea levels, floods and wildfires and their impact on the value of bonds is driving new ways to understand and quantify these new risks.

 The Rise of Spatial Finance